canhminhdo/canhminhdo.github.io/_pages/about.md

 # Who am I

 My name is Canh Minh Do, I am the 3rd **Ph.D.** student at **Japan Advanced Institute of Science and Technology (JAIST)**.
-My research interests are mainly in the areas of formal method and software verification.
+My research interests are mainly in the areas of formal methods and software verification.
 Besides, machine learning and deep learning that could be applied to verification tasks.